Arsilda, regina di Ponto

-Arsilda, regina di Ponto is a dramma per musica by Antonio Vivaldi.
+Arsilda, regina di Ponto is a dramma per musica by Antonio Vivaldi to a libretto by Domenico Lalli.
 The opera was first performed at the Teatro Sant'Angelo in Venice on 27 or 28 October 1716.

 Roles

 Plot

 The plot was considered rather controversial at the time and led originally to censorship of the opera.
 It involves the title character falling in love with another woman dressed as a man.